Start9Labs/docs/src/device-guides/mac/tor.md

         sudo launchctl enable system/org.apache.httpd
         sudo launchctl kickstart system/org.apache.httpd

+    ```admonish note

+    If these commands fail, your version of macOS may still use the older launchctl syntax:

+        sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist
+    ```

 1. Go to `System Settings > Network` and select the interface to edit.
 We recommend editing both Ethernet and WiFi.
 First do one, then the other: